Copaganda: Examples

 News media are the most common outlets for copaganda, often taking the form of news stories about police officers performing simple tasks that can be construed as laudable by viewers.
 Amidst the Ferguson unrest in 2014, a widely circulated news story and photographs of 12-year-old Devonte Hart hugging Portland Police Sergeant Bret Barnum, has been identified by critics as a prominent example of copaganda.
 CBS News picked up the story in an article entitled "Amid Ferguson tension, emotional hug goes viral," with its opening line: "It's being called the hug felt 'round the world."

 In 2018, police lip-sync challenges received popular coverage in news media.
 USA Today called it "the hit social media trend of the summer" and created a bracket for police departments to submit videos of officers lip syncing to be voted on.
 The article stated that "nearly each of the lip sync videos that hits social media goes viral making everyone (viewer and video-maker alike) a winner."

-During the George Floyd protests, copaganda was identified as a widespread tactic of the police and media.
-Officers kneeling with protestors in performative displays of solidarity, sometimes moments before teargassing crowds, and the media's focus on looting have been described as copaganda.
-In the wake of the protests, calls to cancel copaganda television shows entered the mainstream discourse.
-A&E's Live PD was cancelled and Paramount canceled Cops after 32 seasons.

-Major modern TV franchises such as Law & Order, NCIS and FBI and shows such as Scandal, Major Crimes, Chicago PD, Blue Bloods, Hawaii Five-0, Criminal Minds, Magnum P.I., S.W.A.T., and Rookie Blue have been described as portraying "copagandic narratives" to "outright applaud[ing] police" or "mindless glorification."
-Dick Wolf, the producer of the Law & Order franchise, described himself as "unabashedly pro law enforcement."

 The National Law Enforcement Museum was described as "straight-up copaganda" in a review of the institution for The Washington Post, stating that it "leans more toward propaganda than education."
-Bloomberg Businessweek reported that the museum was unpopular among the public and was projected to "default on some of the $103 million it borrowed in 2016."